greg282/greg282.github.io/README.md

 ## Website for Travel Agency
 This website was made using Angular and it is a part of the Introduction to web application course at AGH UST.
 Backend is made with Firebase Firestore Database.
+[Source code can be seen here](https://github.com/greg282/introduction-to-web-applications/releases/tag/lab6)

 ## Functionality
 * Making purchases